SQream/sqream_docs/getting_started/cost_management.rst

 Setting Worker Parallelism Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each pool in the system is associated with a parallelism policy that determines whether it prioritizes high performance or high concurrency.
+Each pool in the system is associated with a parallelism policy that determines whether it prioritizes performance or high concurrency.
 By configuring different pools with distinct parallelism modes, you can optimize resource usage based on the specific needs of various organizational departments or work groups.

 1. In the sidebar, go to **Settings** and select the **Resource Pool** tab.
 2. Select a pool you wish to set.